Search

 AKA: Crossroads / Cross Roads, Armstrong Crossroads / Armstrong Cross Roads, Armstrong Station

 In 1881, the Peoria Decatur & Evansville Railroad built through the area with a crossing near where Armstrong Rd T's into Cynthiana Rd.
 By the time the 1899 atlas was completed, the map shows Armstrong centered at this train stop showing the railroad's influence on the town.
+The old Armstrong Cross-roads post office store blacksmith shop were abandonded by 1889.

 Today, a little commercial building is all that remains of Armstrong, and the city limit signs, located immedaitely on either side of the tracks, indicate how small of a town it was.
 The Armstrong Community Center, and the school it used to be, is tied to the township and not the town itself.